ParcheKo/finlex-test-frontend/README.md

 - [ ] Upgrade Angular to latest version.
 - [ ] Solve CSS problem of table which shrinks columns.
 - [ ] Display backend errors as a nice and clear dialog.
 - [ ] Add pagination, sorting, and filtering to the tables.
+- [ ] Add thousand-separator for money columns.
+- [ ] Add "No." columns for tables.

 ## Contact